 This doesn’t make modern Democrats saints (I mean have you been to LA, NYC, Chicago, or Las Vegas?) and it doesn’t make Democrats purely northern, but it does poke holes in the sort of logic that Dinesh D’souza and the alternative media present.

 Same is true for “small government” vs. “big government” ideology.
-The Democrats and their predecessors were generally the small government party until the Progressive era, and the Republicans and their predecessors were generally the party of “bigger government” until the same era (compare Coolidge and Wilson or Consider Teddy is a Republican and FDR a Democrat).
-The list goes on.
+The Democrats and their predecessors were the small government party until the Progressive era.
+The Republicans and their predecessors were generally the party of “bigger government” until the same era.
+Compare Coolidge and Wilson or Consider Teddy is a Republican and FDR a Democrat.

-I’ll put it this way, “our ancestors did not fight the Civil War just so modern social conservatives could accuse a modern northern progressives of being the Confederate south in the Civil War”… that is a bizarre theory that cherry picks history and ignores the changes that give the party systems their names.
+I’ll put it this way, “our ancestors did not fight the Civil War just so modern social conservatives could accuse modern northern progressives of being part of the Confederate South in the Civil War.”
+That is a bizarre theory, which cherry picks history and ignores the changes that give the party systems their names.
 That aside, exactly how things changed is too complex to not examine the implications in detail, we can refute the general charge, but it doesn’t imply the true full story is simple or as easy as finding a consistent red team blue team.

-Modern Social Progressives also aren’t Duke-style anti-Communist conservatives (a faction that has been with the Republicans since WWI at least, and is classically conservative in terms of government and classically liberal in terms of trade), the Religious Right are not Social Justice Warrior Progressives (although they can both be puritanical), a Libertarian isn’t a Socialist, and an apple isn’t an orange.
+Modern Social Progressives also aren’t Duke-style anti-Communist conservatives, a faction that has been with the Republicans since WWI at least, and is classically conservative in terms of government and classically liberal in terms of trade.
+The Religious Right is not Social Justice Warrior Progressives although they can both be puritanical.
+A Libertarian isn’t a Socialist, and an apple isn’t an orange.

-I mean can you honestly tell me that people like John Calhoun, Jefferson Davis, and other southern icons would be modern Democrats?
-And if this was so, why the heck can’t the Democratic party get support from the conservative south?
-With all that said, these truisms don’t imply that every faction in a party cares about the same issues in a given era or supports general platforms, planks, and polices for the same reasons.
-I fully get why a traditional conservative doesn’t see themselves as “the same” as a southern social conservative, after-all, New Deal Progressives sat right next to the same faction in FDR era (so empathy is easy to come by).
+Do you think that people like John Calhoun, Jefferson Davis, and other southern icons would be modern Democrats?
+If they would, why can’t the Democratic party get support from the conservative south?
+These truisms don’t imply that every faction in a party cares about the same issues in a given era or supports general platforms, planks, and polices for the same reasons.
+I understand why a traditional conservative doesn’t see themselves as “the same” as a southern social conservative.
+After-all, New Deal Progressives sat right next to the same faction in FDR era.
+Empathy can be easy to come by given similar objectives.
 The exact implications of all this are up for debate, but the general facts aren’t.
 Feel free to ask questions or comment below.

 “I do oppose the extension of slavery, because my judgment and feelings so prompt me; and I am under no obligation to the contrary… I am not a Know-Nothing.
 That is certain.
 How could I be?
 How can any one who abhors the oppression of negroes, be in favor or degrading classes of white people?
 Our progress in degeneracy appears to me to be pretty rapid.
 As a nation, we began by declaring that “all men are created equal.”
 We now practically read it “all men are created equal, except negroes” When the Know-Nothings get control, it will read “all men are created equal, except negroes, and foreigners, and Catholics.”
 When it comes to this I should prefer emigrating to some country where they make no pretence of loving liberty — to Russia, for instance, where despotism can be taken pure, and without the base alloy of hypocracy [sic].” – Abraham Lincoln 1855

-TIP: a Know-nothing is like a mix of Solid South and Anti-Communist / Anti-Immigrant conservative.
-They were nativist populists who wanted to make sure America stayed anglo and Judeo-Christian.
-No, Lincoln wasn’t that, but… “what is the stated agenda of the Tea Party?”… Also, to end on a light note, “lol” on using Russia as a scapegoat in any era carries the same lack of credibility.
+TIP: a Know-nothing is a mix of Solid South and Anti-Communist or Anti-Immigrant conservative.
+They were nativist populists who wanted to make sure America stayed Anglo and Judeo-Christian.
+Lincoln wasn’t that, but “what is the stated agenda of the Tea Party?”
+Also, to end on a light note, using Russia as a scapegoat in any era carries the same lack of credibility.